efdevcon/monorepo/devcon/cms/pages/Index.md

     collaboration, as the Latin American Ethereum community hosted approximately 14 events across the region.
   button: Devcon VI Recap →
+section5:
+  body: >
+    Devcon is geared toward Ethereum's builders, creators, and thinkers who wish to improve this world.
+Programming at Devcon takes a holistic approach and aims to engage all attendees through talks, panels, workshops, lightning talks, and freeform learning sessions.
+  title: |
+    ## **Archive**
+section6:
+  button: View Full Archive →
 ---